case law

 Decisions of the High Courts of Gauteng, South Africa

 This SAFLII database provides full text access to judgments of the High Courts of Gauteng in South Africa.
-Decisions are available from 2001 onwards to date and can be searched or browsed alphabetically by party name or chronologically by year.
-Cases can be downloaded in HTML and are provided either in English or Afrikaans.
+Decisions, which are in English or Afrikaans, are available from 1993 onwards and can be searched, or browsed by party name or year.
 The Southern African Legal Information Institute (SAFLII) is a collaborative project of the Wits Law School in South Africa and the Australasian Legal Information Institute (AustLII) providing free South African legal information.

 Decisions of the North West High Court, South Africa

-This SAFLII database provides full text access to judgments of the North West High Court, Mafikeng in South Africa.
-Decisions are available from 1998 onwards to date and can be searched or browsed alphabetically by party name or chronologically by year.
-Cases can be downloaded in HTML.
+This SAFLII database provides judgments of the North West High Court, Mafikeng in South Africa.
+Decisions are available from 1998 onwards and can be searched, or browsed by party name or year.
 The Southern African Legal Information Institute (SAFLII) is a collaborative project of the Wits Law School in South Africa and the Australasian Legal Information Institute (AustLII) providing free South African legal information.

 Decisions of the Western Cape High Court, South Africa

-This SAFLII database provides full text access to judgments of the Western Cape High Court, Cape Town in South Africa.
-Decisions are available from 2002 onwards to date and can be searched or browsed alphabetically by party name or chronologically by year.
-Cases can be downloaded in HTML and are provided either in English or Afrikaans.
+This SAFLII database provides judgments of the Western Cape High Court, Cape Town in South Africa from 1993 onward.
+Decisions are in either English or Afrikaans and can be searched, or browsed by party name or year.
 The Southern African Legal Information Institute (SAFLII) is a collaborative project of the Wits Law School in South Africa and the Australasian Legal Information Institute (AustLII) providing free South African legal information.

 Decisions of the Northern Cape High Court, South Africa

-This SAFLII database provides full text access to judgments of the Northern Cape High Court, Kimberley in South Africa.
-Decisions are available from 2001 onwards to date and can be searched or browsed alphabetically by party name or chronologically by year.
-Cases can be downloaded in HTML and can be viewed in either English or Afrikaans.
+This SAFLII database provides judgments of the Northern Cape High Court, Kimberley in South Africa, in either English or Afrikaans.
+Decisions are available from 2001 onwards can be searched, or browsed by party name or year.
 The Southern African Legal Information Institute (SAFLII) is a collaborative project of the Wits Law School in South Africa and the Australasian Legal Information Institute (AustLII) providing free South African legal information.

 International Humanitarian Law Databases